 What is the promotion process for this position?

-At the recommendation of the Chair, an academic specialist who has met the eligibility requirements may be brought forward for consideration of promotion.
+At the recommendation of the Chair, a teaching professor who has met the eligibility requirements may be brought forward for consideration of promotion.
 Those who are not recommended will be provided the opportunity to make an appeal to the Associate Dean for Faculty Affairs.
 Working with the Chair of their department, thoseTeaching Professor recommended for promotion will prepare a written portfolio.
 Promotion is based on meritorious performance, not time spent at the current rank.
-The content and format for the dossier are based on the “Model Dossier,” which is available on the website for the Office of the Provost, with adaptations appropriate to the academic specialist’s specific job responsibilities.
-Criteria used in the evaluation of academic specialists include quality teaching, service, which includes advising, and professional development which may include scholarship, if this is a required component of the academic specialist’s duties.
+The content and format for the dossier are based on the “Model Dossier,” which is available on the website for the Office of the Provost, with adaptations appropriate to the teaching professor’s specific job responsibilities.
+Criteria used in the evaluation of teaching professors include quality teaching, service, which includes advising, and professional development which may include scholarship, if this is a required component of the teaching professor’s duties.

 Created by: Gail Begley, Heather Littlefield, Patricia Mabrouk, Daniel Quinn